 In my college and subsequent “experience over salary” early working years, instant ramen was a last resort.
 Now, I see it more as a budget-conscious jumping off point.
 Once you’ve tossed the sodium-dense seasoning packets aside, the noodles can be used to make everything from mac and cheese to a cold salad with veggies, or even simply just a better-tasting, doctored-up bowl of ramen.
 But my favorite thrifty application for ramen noodles is a quick stir-fry.
 This one here features grilled chicken, broccoli, and an easy umami-rich homemade sauce and comes together in under 30 minutes.
 Get the Chicken Ramen Stir-Fry recipe.

-Yellow onions are about as cheap as cheap produce gets, so they’re a no-brainer item to reach for when you want to keep meal cost low.
+Yellow onions are about as cheap as cheap produce gets, so they’re a no-brainer item to reach for when you want to keep meal cost low (but, uh, be sure to buy new ones if you bought your most recent batch pre-salmonella scare).
 And in this French bistro classic, the often-overshadowed onion really gets a chance to take center stage and flex its flavor muscles.
-For the patient, set-it-and-forget-it kind of cook, this slow-cooker variation gets bonus points for eliminating the usual, somewhat time-consuming step of having to babysit the caramelizing onions.
-Get the Crockpot French Onion Soup recipe.
+For the patient, set-it-and-forget-it kind of cook, this slow cooker variation gets bonus points for eliminating the usual, somewhat time-consuming step of having to babysit the caramelizing onions.
+Get the Crock-Pot French Onion Soup recipe.

 I find that if I’m not careful, making dessert can quickly drift to the dark side.
 Either becoming too expensive, or complicated, or time-consuming (or worse, all of the above).
 But that’s not say to that there aren’t plenty of desserts that taste like a lot of work but don’t require it.
 These easy cinnamon-sugar doughnuts, for example, require nothing more than a couple basic pantry staples and a couple minutes of your time.
 Get the 15-Minute Doughnut Holes recipe.